Techbyets/CardCrack_Toolkit/README.md

 1. **Install necessary packages:**

-    If you're using a Debian-based system (like Ubuntu , termux), run:
+    If you're using a Debian-based system (termux), run:

     ```bash
     apt update